Herbert rallies Chargers to 25-24 win over Cardinals – KION546

 Murray threw for 191 yards, two touchdowns and an interception and ran for a score after missing the previous two games with a hamstring injury.

 Arizona got some big defensive stops in the fourth quarter but the offense couldn’t run out the clock.
-The Cardinals got the ball back with 2:19 left, but went three-and-out while running just 31 seconds off the clock.
+The Cardinals got the ball back with 2:19 left, but went three-and-out in just 31 seconds.

 DeAndre Carter had a 20-yard punt return, and a 5-yard penalty set up the Chargers deep in Cardinals territory for the winning drive.